We're Exploring the Unknown

 We will inflate the circulating supply of $BUIDL by 1.6% of the total supply over the first year and a half.
 When we deal with VCs, using the CTGS wallet funds, they will buy $buidl for the long run, and lock their funds for years to come.

-In the following paper, you can find a detailed explanation of our Inflation Strategy, and why we worked hard to create a balance from DFOhub values and operations funds.
+In the following paper, you can find a detailed explanation of our Inflation Strategy, and why we worked hard to create a balance between DFOhub values and operations funds.

 $buidl is the first Programmable Equity ever made on Ethereum.

 Token holders have full powers over the DFOhub protocol and assets, just as equity holders have full power over a real world company’s decisions and assets.
-We too—the core team— can also vote and decide on DFOhub—but only because we have our $buidl.
+We (the core team) can also vote and direct DFOhub—but only because we have our $buidl.